muammar/mkchromecast/README.md

 This option is useful for:

 1. Casting using MPD in the case you have already a `http` streaming source.
-2. Cast a radio station.
+2. Casting a radio station.
 A list of stations to try: https://ponyvillefm.com/servers

 Example: